VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+=00.04.06=
+Added a very experimental mining software that uses VidYen's own pool (thanks to notgiven688 webminer pool Github )
+NOTE: This is VERY experimental.
+Hashes are tracked client side, so if anyone hacked the post they could in theory add as many points as they want.
+HOWEVER: This appears to not cause any adblockers to have issues nor Malwarebytes to complain.
+I still require use of the consent button for code to show.
+ALSO NOTE: Since hashes are tracked on the page closing the browser or refreshing the page with something other than the redeem button will cause them not to be awarded.
+Therefore you should warn them about that.

 = 00.04.03 =
 Added a public user balance shortcode so other users can be aware of the balances of other users without having to do manual calculations with the log.
 (Game theory)